CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-02a-Git-Ex2.md

     nothing to commit (create/copy files and use "git add" to track)
     ```

-    At any time you can invoke the `git status` command from inside your Git repository working directory to see
+    At any time you can invoke the `git status` command from inside the Git repository working directory to see
     whether there are any staged changes or whether your copy of the repository is in sync with the remote server if
     it is hosted online.

-5. Let's create a new file to track:
+5. Let's create a new file to track with the Linux `echo` command and redirect the output to a file names `README.md`:

     ```
     $ echo "# Hello World!" >> README.md